 - 6.4.
-(1) The Partnership shall appoint from its membership a Chairperson and such number of Deputy Chairpersons as they consider appropriate.

-The Chairperson and Deputy Chairpersons shall each be from different Councils. - (2) Subject to sub paragraph (3) below, the Chairperson and Deputy Chairpersons of the Partnership shall each hold office for a period to be determined by the Partnership not exceeding two full council terms.
+(1) The Partnership shall appoint from its membership a Chairperson and such number of Deputy Chairpersons as they consider appropriate. - (2) Subject to sub paragraph (3) below, the Chairperson and Deputy Chairpersons of the Partnership shall each hold office for a period to be determined by the Partnership not exceeding two full council terms. - (3) If, prior to the end of their period of appointment, a Chairperson or Deputy Chairperson of the Partnership ceases to be a member of the Partnership, they shall immediately cease to hold office.